citp/privacy-policy-historical/r/rt/rt./rt.com.md

-> *The following text is extracted and transformed from the rt.com privacy policy that was archived on 2012-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121116005236id_/http%3A//rt.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rt.com privacy policy that was archived on 2013-05-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130501192613id_/http%3A//rt.com/privacy-policy) for the most accurate reproduction.*

-# Privacy policy
+# Privacy policy — RT

 When you use RT websites and applications, various types of personally identifiable and non-personally identifiable information about you may become available or be purposefully collected by RT and third parties that provide site usage statistics services to us.